-Prevent Economic Leakage
+Prevent Economic Leakage:

-CCs encourage wealth circulation within a local or regional economy as their use is confined to a particular region, business network or sector, which in turn can stimulate a multiplier effect of increased local economic activity, employment and standards of living.
-This is particularly useful for the Caribbean where multiple sources of economic leakage exist.
-For example, foreign businesses supplying goods and services that could have been otherwise regionally sourced and currency outflows to foreign owned correspondent banks to facilitate cross border payments.
+CCs encourage wealth circulation within a local or regional economy as their use is confined to a particular region, business network, or sector.
+This can stimulate increased local economic activity, employment, and living standards.
+This is particularly useful for the Caribbean, where economic leakage occurs due to foreign businesses supplying goods and services that could have been regionally sourced and currency outflows to foreign-owned correspondent banks.